x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 |DNS namespace support|Exchange 2016 supports the following domain name system (DNS) namespaces: <ul><li>Contiguous</li><li>Noncontiguous</li><li>Single label domains</li><li>Disjoint</li></ul> <p> For more information about DNS namespaces supported by Exchange, see Microsoft Knowledge Base article 2269838, [Microsoft Exchange compatibility with Single Label Domains, Disjoined Namespaces, and Discontiguous Namespaces](https://support.microsoft.com/help/2269838).|
 |IPv6 support|In Exchange 2016, IPv6 is supported only when IPv4 is also installed and enabled.
 If Exchange 2016 is deployed in this configuration, and the network supports IPv4 and IPv6, all Exchange servers can send data to and receive data from devices, servers, and clients that use IPv6 addresses.
 For more information, see [IPv6 Support in Exchange 2013](../../ExchangeServer2013/ipv6-support-in-exchange-2013-exchange-2013-help.md).|

-<sup>1</sup> Support for Windows Server 2022 Active Directory Servers was introduced with Exchange Server 2016 CU23 (2022H1).
+<sup>1</sup> Support for Windows Server 2022 Active Directory servers was introduced with Exchange Server 2016 CU23 (2022H1).

 ## Directory server architecture for Exchange 2016